mtumilowicz/kotlin-functional-programming-actors-workshop/README.md

 * for some tasks, the results of the subtasks may need to be reordered
     * the manager actor will probably send the results to a specific actor responsible for rearrangement

-* Handling actor state mutation
+# actor state mutation
-    * Actors can be stateless (immutable) or stateful
+* actors can be stateless (immutable) or stateful
-        * their state can change according to the messages they receive
+    * behaviour of each actor is allowed to change
+        * is caused by a modification to the state of the actor, replacing the original behaviour with a new one
 * example
-            * synchronizer actor reorders results of computations
-    * for example, a list of data that must go through heavy computation in order to provide a list of results
+    * list of data that must go through heavy computation in order to provide a list of results
     * mapping phase: It could be parallelized by breaking the list into several sublists and giving these sublists to worker actors for processing
         * no guarantee that the worker actors will finish their jobs in the same order that those jobs were given to them
     * solution - number the tasks
         * when a worker sends back the result, it adds the corresponding task number
         * maybe priority queue
             * automatic sorting
             * makes possible to process the results as an asynchronous stream
                 * receiver receives a result, it compares the task number to the expected number
                     * if match - passes the result to the client and then looks into the priority queue to see if the first available result corresponds to the new expected task number
                         * if there’s a match, the dequeuing process continues until there’s no longer a match
                     * if the received result doesn’t match the expected result number, it’s added to the priority queue
-* behaviour of each actor is allowed to change
-    * is caused by a modification to the state of the actor, replacing the original behaviour with a new one

 # actor framework implementation
 * four components: